All in the Suit That You Wear

 "All in the Suit That You Wear" is a song by the American rock band Stone Temple Pilots.
 The song was the band's final single before their break-up in 2003 and only appears on the compilation album Thank You.
 Credited as being written by all members in the band, "All in the Suit That You Wear" received moderate radio airplay, peaking at number five on the Mainstream Rock chart and number 19 on the Modern Rock chart.
 It was intended to be the lead single on the soundtrack for the 2002 film Spider-Man.
-However, Chad Kroeger & Josey Scott's song "Hero" was ultimately chosen as the lead single.
+However, Chad Kroeger and Josey Scott's song "Hero" was ultimately chosen as the lead single.